 What to Charge For Your Notary Services?

-However, if you factor in .54 a mile from travel as well as offer a plethora of other services—your mobile notary service could become lucrative and open the door to your other services.
+However, if you factor in the IRS mileage rate for travel as well as offer a range of other services, your mobile notary business could become quite lucrative and open the door to your other services.

 Where to Advertise or Find Work as a Notary?